Now is the time for evangelization - using every means of modern technology at our disposal to spread the Gospel.

-In his four years as shepherd of the Diocese, Bishop Barres has initiated a vibrant diocesan-wide St. Thomas More Society for lawyers, which is very active in local efforts to educate the faithful on the need to protect our religious liberty.
+In his almost five years as shepherd of the Diocese, Bishop Barres has initiated a vibrant diocesan-wide St. Thomas More Society for lawyers, which is very active in local efforts to educate the faithful on the need to protect our religious liberty.
 He's also established an aspirancy program for young men considering a call to the priesthood.
 In the summer of 2013 the Diocese sponsored Quo Vadis, a weeklong summer camp/retreat for high school age boys who think they may have a vocation.
 Under the Bishop's leadership the Diocese has expanded ministry to people of Hispanic descent, the fastest growing population group in the diocese.

 Nationally, Bishop Barres has been an active member of the United States Conference of Catholic Bishops Ad Hoc Committee for Religious Liberty.
 He has spoken out forcefully on the issue.
 The Bishop also serves on two other USCCB committees: the Committee on Laity, Marriage, Family Life, and Youth; and the Committee on Evangelization and Catechesis.
 In late 2013, he was appointed Episcopal Liaison to the Pontifical Mission Societies.
 He also serves on the Board of Trustees at St. Charles Borromeo Seminary outside Philadelphia.